Pokémon Scarlet and Violet: Setting

-The Paldea region, the games' setting.
+The Paldea Region, the games' setting.
 It greatly resembles the Iberian Peninsula.

-The Iberian Peninsula consists mostly of Spain and Portugal, which heavily inspired the design for the Paldea region.
+The Iberian Peninsula consists mostly of Spain, Portugal and Andorra which heavily inspired the design for the Paldea Region.

-Pokémon Scarlet and Violet are set in the Paldea region of the Pokémon universe, which appears to be loosely based on the Iberian Peninsula.
+Pokémon Scarlet and Violet are set in the Paldea Region of the Pokémon universe, which appears to be loosely based on the Iberian Peninsula.
 The region features diverse landscapes including lakes, wastelands, and mountain ranges.
 A large crater, called the Great Crater of Paldea, lies in the center of the region.
 Inside the Crater is an area named Area Zero.

 Story

 In Scarlet and Violet, the player attends either the Naranja (Scarlet) or Uva (Violet) Academy, which has an annual "Treasure Hunt" that encourages students to seek something they treasure by exploring the region.
-After encountering either the legendary Pokémon Koraidon or Miraidon, who joins and assists the player despite having lost its ability to battle, they are encouraged to participate in three stories: Victory Road, Starfall Street, and Path of Legends.
+After encountering either the Legendary Pokémon Koraidon or Miraidon, who joins and assists the player despite having lost its ability to battle, they are encouraged to participate in three stories: Victory Road, Starfall Street, and Path of Legends.

-In Victory Road, Nemona—a Champion-ranked trainer that rivals the player and frequently battles them throughout their journey—asks that they complete the Paldea region's eight Gyms.
-After defeating the leaders of each Gym, they can reach Champion rank by defeating the region's Elite Four and Top Champion Geeta.
+In Victory Road, Nemona—a Champion-ranked Trainer that rivals the player and frequently battles them throughout their journey—asks that they complete the Paldea region's eight Gyms.
+After defeating the leaders of each Gym, they can reach Champion rank by defeating the region's Elite Four and Top Champion, Geeta.
 After becoming Champion rank, Nemona challenges the player to a final battle, which the player wins.

 In Path of Legends, Arven asks for the player's help in locating the five legendary Herba Mystica.
 To obtain each Herba Mystica, the player and Arven team up to defeat "Titan Pokémon"—abnormally large Pokémon powered up by the Herba Mystica.
-Throughout the story, Arven reveals that he wishes to use the Herba Mystica to heal his pet Mabosstiff, who was injured by a Pokémon in Area Zero—the workplace of his parent, either Professor Sada (Scarlet or Turo (Violet.
+Throughout the story, Arven reveals that he wishes to use the Herba Mystica to heal his pet Mabosstiff, who was badly injured by a Pokémon in Area Zero—the workplace of his parent, either Professor Sada (Scarlet or Turo (Violet.
 After defeating all five Titans, he and the player use the Herba Mystica to heal Mabosstiff and regain Koraidon/Miraidon's lost powers.
 He then challenges the player to a final battle, before being called by the professor to go to Area Zero with either the Scarlet or Violet Book.
 Arven decides that they must recruit further allies before journeying into Area Zero.